COVID-19 continues to have a significant impact on our lives, especially on the ways in which we understand the worlds in which we live.

-This conference is an opportunity to reflect upon our ever-changing realities, and to ask ourselves how do we, as individuals, groups, and entities, want to be and engage in these emerging worlds.
-It will ask us to reflect on what we have learned during these times of lock down about ourselves, other people, our world, and it will invite us to consider how we might be and do things differently.
+The Tihei Wa Mauri Ora conference is an opportunity to reflect upon our ever-changing realities and ask ourselves how we, as individuals, groups, and entities, want to be and engage in these emerging worlds.
+It will ask us to reflect on what we have learned during these times of lockdowns and restrictions about ourselves, other people and our world.
+It will invite us to consider how we might be and do things differently.

-Saturday 11th September 2021 9:00 am – 5:30 pm
+Saturday 10th September 2022 9:00 am – 5:30 pm

-AND Sunday 12th September 2021 9:00 am – 12:30 pm
+AND Sunday 11th September 2022 9:00 am – 12:30 pm